aus10powell/aus10powell.github.io/_pages/about.md

 permalink: /about/
 ---

-I started my data journey with Physics and Mathematics later continuing on in Statistics.
-My new education journey is to become a better software engineer as I have come to appreciate and love a well-engineered data solution as much as the insights themselves.
+I began my data journey studying Physics and Mathematics before moving on to Statistics.
+While I have always had a passion for data and analytics, I now recognize the importance of software engineering in creating well-engineered data solutions.

-I enjoy trail running and back-packing.
+Outside of work, I enjoy trail running and back-packing.